 Other famous people to pass through the waterfront town include the rapper Jay-Z, the famous sharp-shooter Annie Oakley, the defensive tackle Antwan Lake, and Bea Arthur (most well-known for her roll on Golden Girls).
 Stephen Allen Benson was born in Cambridge and grew up to become the second president of Liberia from 1856 to 1864.
 There are also a number of politicians who have passed through Cambridge.
 Charles Goldsborough was both a Maryland Senator and Congressman until he became Governor of Maryland from 1818-1819.
 And Phillip Lee Goldsborough became the 47th Governor of Maryland from 1912-1916 and was later appointed by President Franklin Delano Roosevelt to the director’s board of the Federal Deposit Insurance Corporation.

 Another major player in the rich history of Cambridge is the Choptank River Lighthouse.
-Located just down the shore from the Sailwinds Visitor Center, this lighthouse is a replica of a six-sided screwpile cambridge 2lighthouse, that was once located farther upstream near the mouth of the Tred Avon River.
+Located just down the shore from the Sailwinds Visitor Center, this lighthouse is a replica of a six-sided screwpile lighthouse, that was once located farther upstream near the mouth of the Tred Avon River.
 This replica was just built last year when it was completed in the fall of 2012.

 The original lighthouse was built in its former location in 1871.
 At the time, it was the only manned lighthouse on the Choptank that guided ships to Cambridge and on to Denton.
 Steamboats were often the most common mode of transportation seen floating by the lighthouse.
 Unfortunately, the structure was tested by ice and storms many times and was eventually destroyed by a flood in 1917.
 The lighthouse was then replaced with the Cherrystone Lighthouse.
 The Cherrystone was used until 1964 when the Coast Guard had the building taken down.